thetimur/go-planpilot/README.md

 ## Getting Started

+Firstly, need to provide an `OPENAI_TOKEN` and `TELEGRAM_TOKEN` as an  enviroment variables

 ### Prerequisites

 - Go installed on your system.
 - Telegram bot token obtained from the BotFather on Telegram.
+Put it to `TELEGRAM_TOKEN` env variable.
 - OpenAI API key.
+Put it to `OPENAI_TOKEN` env variable.

 ### Installation